basoly/odin-calculator/README.md

     each of the above functions, and an "Equals" key.
     There should be a display for the calculator.
     Add a 'clear' button.
-    - [ ] creater large container (flex-dir row)
+    - [X] create large container (flex-dir row)
+    - [X] create three children boxes of large container
-    - [ ] create FIVE children of box 2 (dir column)
+    - [X] create FIVE children of box 2 (dir column)
         - auto-right margin for first child of box 2. (clear button)
-    - [ ] create 2 children of container 3 (3rd child of large container)
+    - [X] create 2 children of container 3 (3rd child of large container)
-    - [ ] create 2 children of 1st child of cont.
+    - [X] create 2 children of 1st child of cont.
 3 (dir. col)
-    - [ ] create 9 children of 1st child of cont.
+    - [X] create 9 children of 1st child of cont.
 4
-    - [ ] create 2 column children of 2nd child of 4
+    - [X] create 2 column children of 2nd child of 4
-    - [ ] create 3 row children of 2nd child of container 3
+    - [X] create 3 row children of 2nd child of container 3

     - [ ] apply styles for each button and display box.
-    - [ ] create event handlers for clicking of the buttons
+        - [ ] Add borders to everything for easy visualization.

 5. Create the functions that populate display when you click number buttons.
 You should be storing the 'display value' in a variable somewhere for use in the next step.

+    - [ ] create event handlers for clicking of the buttons
     - [ ] click event handlers should include function that changes the 'display' variable.

 6. Make the calculator work.
 You'll need to store the first number and second number that are input into the calculator, utilize the operator that the user